Jace Peterson Preview, Player Props: Diamondbacks vs. White Sox

 Jace Peterson At The Plate

-- Peterson is batting .210 with 10 doubles, four triples, six home runs and 45 walks.
+- Peterson has 10 doubles, four triples, six home runs and 45 walks while batting .212.

-- Peterson has an RBI in 23 of 128 games this year, with multiple RBI in nine of them.
-He has also driven home three or more of his team's runs in three contests.
+- Peterson has had an RBI in 23 games this season (17.8%), including nine multi-RBI outings (7.0%).
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 29 of 128 games this season, and more than once 4 times.
+- He has scored in 23.3% of his games this year, with two or more runs scored in 3.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.